 - 4.3 PPG advises assessing a range of different site sizes from small-scale pieces of land to potential large-scale development parcels.
 The guidance suggests applying a minimum size threshold of sites and broad locations to include only those capable of accommodating five or more dwellings or economic development on sites of 0.2ha (or 500m2 of floor space) and above.
-However, the guidance allows for Local Planning Authorities to consider alternative thresholds if they feel this is appropriate. - 4.4 As a general rule, aside from small sites under construction or which have an extant (current) planning permission for housing, rather than a specific site area, the threshold of a capacity of 5 dwellings or more has been used to determine which sites should be included in the SHLAA.
+However, the guidance allows for alternative thresholds if appropriate. - 4.4 As a general rule, aside from small sites under construction or which have an extant (current) planning permission for housing, rather than a specific site area, the threshold of a capacity of 5 dwellings or more has been used to determine which sites should be included in the SHLAA.
 This threshold relates to the small sites allowance which is discussed in more detail in section 4.48 onward.